Skip to content

 Answer: Every four years.
 The four-year cycle is called an Olympiad.

 The cycle has only been broken three times, all by world wars.
-Tokyo 2020 was delayed by a year to 2021 but still counted as the 32nd Olympiad.
+Tokyo 2020 was delayed a year to 2021 but still counted as the Games of the 32nd Olympiad.
 The IOC keeps the numbering even when the Games themselves cannot run.

 5. What is the Olympic motto?
 (Medium)